For any further questions or help please contact the Strategic Planning team.

 Why are we planning for more homes when existing infrastructure is under pressure?

-The draft Local Plan acknowledges the need for new infrastructure to support growth.
+The Local Plan acknowledges the need for new infrastructure to support growth.
 We are working with council services such as education and highways, as well as other public sector agencies including the NHS, the Environment Agency and National Highways to identify infrastructure necessary to support the Local Plan.
-As proposals for new housing sites come forward for planning permission the council will secure financial contributions from developers to help fund some of this infrastructure.
+As proposals for new development sites come forward for planning permission the Council will secure financial contributions from those developers to help fund some of this infrastructure.

-Why do we need more homes in villages?
+Why do we need more homes in rural areas?

-Will there be enough jobs to support all of these homes?
+Will there be enough jobs to support all these homes?

 If a site has been allocated for future development in the plan does this mean it has planning permission?